-Master of Science in Education with emphasis in Higher Education Student Affairs
+Master of Science in Education with emphasis in Higher Education-Student Affairs (HESA)

-The MSE in Higher Education Student Affairs is offered in two modalities beginning in the fall of 2014.
-Current students are provided courses entirely on campus which will continue.
-Beginning fall 2014, courses will also be available on-line.
-Some courses may be offered in a blended format with both on campus and virtual students in the same class.
-Candidates currently working in Student Affairs positions and those seeking positions in a Student Affairs workplace will find this program beneficial.
+The MSE in Higher Education-Student Affairs will be offered online beginning in the fall of 2014.
+Student courses are offered in a blended format for both on campus and virtual students.
+This program will be especially beneficial for candidates currently working in Student Affairs positions and those seeking positions in a Student Affairs workplace.

-- The M.S.E. in Higher Education Student Affairs is a 36 credit-hour program.
+The M.S.E in Higher Education-Student Affairs (HESA) is a 36 credit-hour program.
 The HESA programs includes:

 - Practical experiences